-79. As for the complaints that the City bothered to investigate, the City often failed to seek out known witnesses and corroborating evidence and even ignored corroborating evidence-instead, the City would side with officers' boilerplate denials over complainants and their witnesses, no matter how many citizens came forward with the same type of complaint.
+82. As for the complaints that the City bothered to investigate, the City often failed to seek out known witnesses and corroborating evidence and even ignored corroborating evidence to instead side with officer's boilerplate denials over complainants and their witnesses-no matter how many citizens came forward with the same type of complaint.